roosamic/General/root_tut/README.md

-This has the assignment that moshe sent me and the respective solutions the solutions for parts 2 and 3 are in seperate folders to keep them from being confused I did most of the work in the interpriter but i have transcribed them into Macros
+This has the assignment that I used to get introduced to ROOT and the respective solutions the solutions for parts 2 and 3 are in seperate folders to keep them from being confused I did most of the work in the interpriter but i have transcribed them into Macros